timminator/VideOCR/README.md

 - `video_path`

   Path for the video where subtitles should be extracted from.

+- `output`

+  Path for the desired location where the .srt file should be stored.

 - `lang`

   The language of the subtitles.
-See [PaddleOCR docs](https://github.com/PaddlePaddle/PaddleOCR/blob/release/2.6/doc/doc_en/multi_languages_en.md#5-support-languages-and-abbreviations) for list of supported languages and their abbreviations
+See [PaddleOCR docs](https://github.com/PaddlePaddle/PaddleOCR/blob/release/2.10/docs/ppocr/blog/multi_languages.en.md#5-support-languages-and-abbreviations) for list of supported languages and their abbreviations

 - `conf_threshold`